PostHog/posthog.com/contents/handbook/growth/sales/sales-operations.md

 5. You should also set up a shared Slack channel to discuss implementation, as it's the easiest way to resolve any follow up questions.
 Add as many relevant people on PostHog's side as seems relevant - customers will have a better experience at this stage talking directly to engineers about implementation, not funnelling questions through a single point of contact.
 6. We track implementation in a [GitHub project](https://github.com/orgs/PostHog/projects/10).
 The first 1-2 months are spent scaling the instance properly so we don't go too big and waste customers' money.
 Manage expectations - the first few weeks _should_ be a bit laggy/buggy, as this ensures we're not setting them up with a needlessly large server.
 7. Once the customer is ready to begin event ingestion, this is the point at which we will ask for payment details, so we can start tracking usage.
 Paolo will generate a payment link in Stripe.
 8. Schedule a call to help them set up their first dashboards and ensure they are getting the most out of PostHog.
 We should ask for at least one Product Manager on the customer's side to join this call, as they are likely to be the key stakeholder at this point.
+9. As part of this dashboard setup, you should get the relevant member(s) of our team added to their account as a guest so we can proactively support with ensuring they have the right dashboards, config etc. (but don't push if they would rather we didn't do this).
-9. Ongoing support is provided in the shared Slack channel.
+10. Ongoing support is provided in the shared Slack channel.

 After the initial call, if a customer is keen to proceed, you should share steps 5 through 9 with them to ensure that everyone is on the same page and expectations are managed appropriately.